Best Places to Live in Wales

 Carmarthen, Carmarthenshire

 Another perfect place to call your new home is Carmarthen.
 If you move there, you will get to enjoy the convenience of a modern town and the appeal of living in a legendary place with connections to King Arthur.
 Carmarthen’s main industries are fishing, agriculture and tourism.
-The last one also means that the town definitely doesn’t lack good places to eat out or attractions to enjoy during your free time.
+The last one also means that the town doesn’t lack good places to eat out or attractions to enjoy during your free time.

 Carmarthen is close to Swansea and Cardiff and as it is also nestled between two major roads, it makes it easy for commuters to travel to work every day.
 On its own, Carmarthen has good employment numbers and housing that is more affordable than the two larger towns nearby.
 There are also some excellent schools.